All services Fund and Asset Managers Private and Institutional Asset Owners Debt, Capital Markets and Corporate

 It’s with this backdrop that the Dubai International Financial Centre (DIFC), a leading international financial centre in the Middle East, Africa and South Asia region, introduced the DIFC Foundations Law in 2018 – a robust framework to meet these objectives while also mitigating challenges that foundation structures in other parts of the world were witnessing.

-Given the advantages that the structure provides for, the law, which is the first of its kind in the region, has been welcomed by the global investment community – there are now more than 1000 foundations that have been established in the DIFC within a short span of time, and the pipeline continues to grow.
+Given the advantages that the structure provides for, the law, which is the first of its kind in the region, has been welcomed by the global investment community – there are now more than 1000 foundations that have been established in the UAE within a short span of time, and the pipeline continues to grow.

 Key characteristics of a DIFC foundation